 - The screen shows:

-- The homeowner checks the Terms & Conditions box to authorize the management company to process payments from the bank account.
+- A Terms & Conditions checkbox authorizing the management company to process payments from the bank account.

-- The homeowner clicks one of the following:
+- The homeowner checks the Terms & Conditions box, then clicks one of the following:

 Payment Limits